-- Staff can also make referrals using the nervecentre system.
+- Staff can make referrals using the nervecentre system.

 - For urgent requests, please contact us via switchboard (NB, if you haven’t had a response from us within 15 minutes, please make contact again).

-- We are also building our social media presence on Twitter and Facebook where you can find regular updates from the team, messages and reflections.
+- We have a social media presence (Twitter/Facebook) where you can find regular updates from the team, messages and reflections.

 Give us a follow!